folktexts package

 str

-num_forward_passes: int
+num_forward_passes: int

-text: str
+text: str

-folktexts.task module
+folktexts.task module

 Definition of a generic TaskMetadata class.

-class folktexts.task.TaskMetadata(name, description, features, target, cols_to_text, sensitive_attribute=None, target_threshold=None, population_description=None, multiple_choice_qa=None, direct_numeric_qa=None, _use_numeric_qa=False)[source]
+class folktexts.task.TaskMetadata(name, features, target, cols_to_text, sensitive_attribute=None, target_threshold=None, multiple_choice_qa=None, direct_numeric_qa=None, cot_qa=None, description=None, _use_numeric_qa=False, _use_cot_qa=False)[source]

 Bases: object